mtumilowicz/java11-vavr093-validation-workshop/README.md

 * https://www.vavr.io/vavr-docs/#_validation
 * https://github.com/mtumilowicz/java11-vavr-validation
 * https://github.com/mtumilowicz/java11-jsr303-custom-validation
-* on the workshop we will try to rewrite all methods from classes `*Workshop` using hints given in the classes and refactoring plan depicted below
+* on the workshop we will try to rewrite all methods / classes with naming convention: `*Workshop` using hints (given in the classes) and refactoring plan depicted below
 * answers: `*Answer`

 ## refactoring plan: